futurehomeno/fimp-api/README.md

 ```
 ### Virtual energy service

 The service allows devices with output binary switch service or thermostat service to report accumulated energy consumption in case they do not have their own electric measurement or metering service.
 Thank to this service delivered energy is calculated based on manually provided power of a device.
 A device shall calculate energy at every relay state change, mode change or at least every interval value - 30 minutes by default.
+When service is added on a device, service meter_elec is created. service to send measurements.

 #### Service names